gleicon/gitto/README.md

 ## gitto ?

-Smartass webhook handler for github repos.
+Smartass webhook handler for github repos and travis-ci builds.
 This application listens to github webhook events and execute pre-configured actions.

 ## configuration format